Suck It and See: Artwork and title

 According to Turner, the title is "an old Britishism, like a bit Dick Van Dyke-y, like 'give it a try' almost – it'd be a slogan for some candy."
 He acknowledged that saying "[didn't] really travel very well".
 The band settled on Suck It and See as the title after debating between titles such as The Rain-Shaped Shimmer Trap, The Thunder-Suckle Fuzz Canyon, The Blond-O-Sonic Rape Alarm, and Thriller, according to a band interview in the NME.
 In the United States, the title on the cover sleeve was covered by a sticker in certain big-box retailers.
-In an interview with British radio station XFM, Turner said, "They think it is rude, disrespectful and they're putting a sticker over it in America in certain stores, big ones."
-The English idiom "suck it and see" means that something must be tried first, appearing, for example, in a 2010 The Economist headline and (as "suck 'em and see") in the advertising slogan of Fisherman's Friend lozenges.
+In an interview with British radio station XFM, Turner said: "They think it is rude, disrespectful and they're putting a sticker over it in America in certain stores, big ones."
+The English idiom "suck it and see" means that something must be tried first, appearing, for example, in a 2010 The Economist headline and (as "suck 'em and see") in the advertising slogan of Andrews Antacid lozenges.

-Regarding the artwork, which just features the album title in black over a cream colored background, Turner said, “Once we decided to call the album what it’s called we just decided to go with something very plain and simple.
+Regarding the artwork, which just features the album title in black over a cream-colored background, Turner said: “Once we decided to call the album what it’s called we just decided to go with something very plain and simple.
 It slowly became apparent that that type of cover was ideal for it.
 What else would you have otherwise?
 An image of a person with a lollipop in their mouth?
 Probably not.”
 He also said it represented the music, “The cover is the cover because the music is really quite simple.
 There isn’t any marked level of overdubs on it, and it’s recorded quite basically.”